 I hope you will review my resume, and if you agree with what I have stated here, consider me for the position.
 I look forward to hearing from you soon.

 Better closing paragraph:

-Proofread: If your timeframe will allow it, put your cover letter down, and then pick it up a day or two later as though you were the prospective employer.
+Proofread.
+If your timeframe will allow it, put your cover letter down, and then pick it up a day or two later as though you were the prospective employer.
 Does it grab and hold your attention?
 Is it concise?
 Is it free of typos, misspellings, and grammatical errors?
 Is it interesting?
+Is it looking like an effective cover letter?
 If you were the employer, would you know what this job seeker wants to do and why he or she is the best person to do it?
-Would you invite this job seeker for an interview?